James Daniel Niedergeses

 James Daniel Niedergeses (February 2, 1917 – November 16, 2007) was an American prelate of the Roman Catholic Church.
 He served as the ninth bishop of the Diocese of Nashville in Tennessee from 1975 to 1992.

 Biography

 James Niedergeses born on February 2, 1917, in Lawrenceburg, Tennessee.
 He was ordained to the priesthood for the Diocese of Nashville by Bishop William Adrian on May 20, 1944, in Nashville.
-Niedergeses spent the 11 years in Chattanooga, Tennessee, the majority of his time there as pastor of Our Lady of Perpetual Help Parish.
+Niedergeses spent 11 years in Chattanooga, Tennessee, most of his time as pastor of Our Lady of Perpetual Help Parish.